ian-IBCIRL/IB-PP5-MVP/README.md

 Note: To open any links in this README in a new browser tab, press CTRL + Click or right click and open in new tab/window.

+The Policy Shop is an online store where clients can purchase a wide range of cybersecurity policies and expertise.
+Stripe is used as the payment processor.
+Use the test card number 4242 4242 4242 4242 with a future expiration date, a three-digit CVC, and a five-digit postal code to test the payment functionality.

 # PolicyShop

 ### By [Ian Bowell](https://www.instagram.com/skianianiam/)